-economies presented obstacles to its application.
+Starting in the 1980s, Commerce declined to apply the CVD law to nonmarket economies (NMEs) because Soviet-era economies presented obstacles to its application.
 In 2006, based on a CVD petition filed by the U.S. coated free sheet paper industry, Commerce determined that reforms in China's economy had removed those obstacles, and began to apply U.S. CVD law to China.
 Public Law 112-99, amending Section 701 of the Tariff Act of 1930, reaffirmed Commerce's ability to impose countervailing duties on merchandise from countries that Commerce has designated as NMEs when those imports benefit from countervailable subsidies and materially injure a U.S. industry.
 Efforts by China to challenge Commerce's ability to countervail Chinese subsidies under Public Law 112-99 through WTO dispute settlement were unsuccessful.

 Since 2006, numerous U.S. industries concerned about subsidized imports from China have filed CVD petitions.
-At the end of December 2020, Commerce had in place 205 AD and CVD orders on imports from China, involving many different products and industries, 71 of which were CVD orders.
+As of January 2023, Commerce had in place 233 AD and CVD orders on imports from China, involving many different products and industries, 85 of which were CVD orders.

-There is a broad array of alleged subsidies that Commerce has investigated or is investigating in these CVD cases, including currency, preferential government policy loans; income tax and value-added tax exemptions and reductions; the provision by the government of goods and services such as land, electricity, and steel on non-commercial terms; and a variety of provincial and local government subsidies.
+There is a broad array of alleged subsidies that Commerce has investigated or is investigating in these CVD cases, including currency; preferential government policy loans; income tax and value-added tax exemptions and reductions; the provision by the government of goods and services such as land, electricity, and steel on non-commercial terms; and a variety of provincial and local government subsidies.

-Several of the programs Commerce has investigated appear to be prohibited under the Subsidies Agreement, including a myriad of export-contingent grants and tax incentives.
+Several of the programs Commerce has investigated appear to be prohibited under the Subsidies Agreement, including myriad export-contingent grants and tax incentives.
 Details on the U.S. WTO disputes challenging WTO Members' maintenance of subsidy programs that appear to be prohibited are discussed below in the WTO Dispute Settlement section.